You can read part 1 of this series here.

 For your sweet dish, you need to make a meringue for part of it – but how will you do it?
 Will you choose the French or Italian method?
 Why?
 And how might your choice affect the composition and outcome of the recipe – and other people’s ability to follow it?

 These discrete, unitary choices are especially important – and sometimes frustrating – for designers whose work often features details that set key conditions.
-(Hello! 😊) The Alyssum sweater, my summer release for 2022, tested me like no other design has before, and it’s the reason why it missed the planned spring schedule.
+(Hello! 😊) The Alyssum sweater, my summer release for 2022, tested me like no other design has before.
+The mathematical principles of Alyssum’s shaping is the reason why it missed the planned spring schedule.
 The stitches must align perfectly AND over a specific multiple, otherwise the design fails.
-And it’s so important to understand the how and the why: without this comprehension, you won’t choose the most efficient way of working, and the knock-on effect will make editing and grading more laboured than you could’ve imagined.
-Design conception and idea generation establish a mathematical relationship; design realisation and pattern grading demonstrate how this mathematical relationship works.
-After all, your garment can’t only work for the sample garment or root sizes; it needs to work for all the other sizes too.

-I’ve saved sizing and grading until last for good reason, in case you were wondering about its conspicuous absence.
-It’s last because the mathematical foundation set by the stitch pattern informs the grading process.
-In Alyssum’s case, the complexities meant that I had to offer 6 dual sizes instead of 12 single sizes; the maths wouldn’t let me have it any other way.
+In Alyssum’s case, the complexities meant that I had to offer 6 dual sizes instead of 12 single sizes.
+The maths wouldn’t let me have it any other way.
 The scale of the repeat and the fitting standards across the range couldn’t be satisfied within 12 sizes.
 I realised this early on because training in pattern cutting = understanding how silhouettes relate to the body.

-I cannot stress enough how much an understanding of how this works geometrically can benefit knitwear designers.
-Drafting and creating toiles allows you to see spatial relationships and how the shapes of pattern pieces relate to the bodies wearing the garment; how the ease and grading is distributed.
-Dress forms can be adapted for various sizes and shapes to accommodate any research or testing.
 You don’t have to design garments in pieces to benefit from this.
 For example, if you design top-down yoked sweaters, training in pattern cutting and draping will help you to understand how and why percentage systems fail, and exactly how your design needs to flexible across a sizing range.
-Human bodies are full of curves and contours, so make allowances for them instead of hoping that the malleability of knit fabric will help you out.
+Human bodies are full of curves and contours, so make allowances for them.
+Don’t knit and hope that the malleability of knit fabric will help you out.
 Your pattern has to be well engineered.

 Thankfully, the ability to do this is part of human nature.
 Josh Lury again: